-In Norfolk and Suffolk, an adviser will visit your home, at a time that suits you, from Monday-Friday.
+An adviser will then schedule a home consultation at a time that suits you, from Monday-Friday.
 No client fee is charged for the consultation.
 However, a £595 fee is payable on completion of your Equity Release.
 Equity Release is the only service for which a fee is charged at Boon Brokers.
 For those clients that live outside of Norfolk and Suffolk, advice and arrangement can be provided through telephone and e-mail correspondence.

 Product Explanation - #4

 Your adviser will either suggest that we apply for a lifetime mortgage or home reversion plan.
 For most cases, a lifetime mortgage will be more suitable.
 This is because, with lifetime mortgages, you retain 100% ownership of your property.
 Whereas, with home reversion plans, a percentage of your property is sold to the Equity Release provider.
 Equity Release monies can be used at your discretion.
 Common uses for Equity Release include holidays, home improvements and debt consolidation.

 After the consultation, your adviser will leave you to decide whether you would like to proceed.
 You are under no obligation to continue with our services.
 However, if you do proceed, the next step is a full application.
 Our staff will fully process the application on your behalf.
 The only documentation required is: ID Verification (i.e Passport photo), Address Verification (i.e Driving license or Utility bill) and Buildings Insurance Schedule.

 The Equity Release provider’s underwriters will review the application.
 If the documentation uploaded is accepted, a valuation will shortly be instructed on your property.
 Any upfront fees, such as a valuation fee, will be disclosed to you before an application is submitted.
 Equity Release providers generally have more strict property criteria than traditional mortgage lenders.
 We advise that you divulge any property concerns that may be easy to overlook – such as legal covenants.